-Join Modern Languages faculty and students from 5:30 to 6:30 p.m.
-Tuesday, Nov.
-28 in Walker 134 for a unique celebration of French, German and Spanish Holiday traditions.
-Appearing live will be the French Canadian group Maple Sugar Folk as well as guest performer Andy Fiss.
+Join Modern Languages faculty and students from 5 to 6 p.m.
+Wednesday, December 4th, in Walker 134 for a unique celebration of French, German, and Spanish holiday traditions.
+Appearing live will be the French Canadian group, Maple Sugar Folk, as well as Sue Ellen Kingsley and Friends.

-Learn songs in each language for the sing-along and listen to traditional holiday music.
-Play Holiday Bingo and enjoy a variety of treats from different cultures.
+Learn holiday songs in each language for the sing-along and listen to traditional holiday music.
+Play Christmas Bingo and enjoy a variety of holiday treats from different cultures.
 No prior language experience required.
 Families are welcome.

 For more information, contact Karin Schlenker.

-The French-Canadian group, Maple Sugar Folk, will perform and help teach songs in French, German and Spanish.
+The French-Canadian group, Maple Sugar Folk, will perform and help teach songs in French, German and Spanish on Wed, April 3rd.
 There will also be guest performers.

 There may be some games played if time allows.
 Refreshments will be served.